-When a technician submits a Purchase Request, the person designated as the approver in the Purchasing Budget gets a notification (learn how to designate approvers).
-The approver can open the PO from the email link or push notification that is automatically sent to them.
+When a technician submits a purchase request, the person designated as the approver in the purchasing budget gets a notification.
+The approver can open the PO from the email link, push notification, or in-app notification that is automatically sent to them.

 Disapproving a Purchase Request

 To disapprove a purchase request, the approver would click "Disapprove Purchase Request."

 A new window will appear and require the approver to explain why the purchase request is being rejected.
 Once satisified with the entry, click "Disapprove."

 Once a purchase request is disapproved, the status changes to “Closed – Request Disapproved.”

 A notification will be sent to the requester letting them know why the purchase request was disapproved.
 The requester can also see the reason why it was disapproved in the associated task.